What is VPN Gateway?

 ExpressRoute connections do not go over the public Internet.
 This allows ExpressRoute connections to offer more reliability, faster speeds, lower latencies, and higher security than typical connections over the Internet.

-An ExpressRoute connection does not use a VPN gateway, although it does use a virtual network gateway as part of its required configuration.
+An ExpressRoute connection uses a virtual network gateway as part of its required configuration.
 In an ExpressRoute connection, the virtual network gateway is configured with the gateway type 'ExpressRoute', rather than 'Vpn'.
+While traffic that travels over an ExpressRoute circuit is not encrypted by default, it is possible create a solution that allows you to send encrypted traffic over an ExpressRoute circuit.
 For more information about ExpressRoute, see the ExpressRoute technical overview.

 Site-to-Site and ExpressRoute coexisting connections